sriverabonilla/ShootnLootBot/README.txt

-~SnL Bot Alpha 1~ by Samuel R Rivera | pircbot.jar is CCL3.0 and this project is NOT FOR PROFIT To run the Bot you are going to need Java and the latest release of pircbot.jar at the root of the folder.
+~SnL Bot Alpha 2~ by Samuel R Rivera | pircbot.jar is CCL3.0 and this project is NOT FOR PROFIT To run the Bot you are going to need Java.

 The contents of the folder need to include the following items:
 -Folder: conf > admin.txt, ads.txt, snl.txt
--Files: BotConf.class, SnLBot.class, SnLBotMain.class, SnLBot$AdTask.class
+-Files: BotConf.class, SnLBot.class, SnLBotMain.class, SnLBot$AdTask.class, pircbot(.jar)

 Bot Configuration:
 All the configuration files can be found on the on the "conf" folder.
 Each file needs to keep it's formating for the Bot to work properly.
 The ";" symbol is used as a separator.